web3-protocol/evm-browser/README.md

 # evm-browser

 Browser with support of the [EIP-4804 `web3://` protocol](https://eips.ethereum.org/EIPS/eip-4804), which allow you to display the contents returned by EVM contracts from any EVM chain.
-Only the "auto" mode is supported for now.
 Browser forked from the great [electron-as-browser](https://github.com/hulufei/electron-as-browser) from hulufei.
 Experimental!

 ``web3://0x74CE1B659b9e16a8F4de0858C6f8794b78767615:5/``